StephanStu/CloudDevOpsEngineerNanodegreeProgram_OperationalizeMachineLearningMicroserviceAPI/README.md

-# My Solution for one Project of Udacity's Cloud DevOps Engineer Nanodegree Program - Operationalize a Machine Learning Microservice API
+# Udacity's Cloud DevOps Engineer Nanodegree Program: Operationalize a Machine Learning Microservice API

 [![CircleCI](https://circleci.com/gh/StephanStu/CloudDevOpsEngineerNanodegreeProgram_OperationalizeMachineLearningMicroserviceAPI/tree/circleci-project-setup.svg?style=svg)](https://circleci.com/gh/StephanStu/CloudDevOpsEngineerNanodegreeProgram_OperationalizeMachineLearningMicroserviceAPI/tree/circleci-project-setup)

+This repository is part of my journey through Udacity's Cloud DevOps Engineer Nanodegree Program.
+The project was rated as passed in May 2020.

 ## Project Overview

-In this project, the skills acquired in Udacity's Cloud DevOps Engineer Nanodegree Program are applied to operationalize a Machine Learning Microservice API uisng Docker and Kubernetes.
+In this project, the skills acquired in Udacity's Cloud DevOps Engineer Nanodegree Program are applied to operationalize a Machine Learning Microservice API using Docker and Kubernetes.

 <img src="data/docker-logo.png" alt="docker-logo" width="200"/>

 A `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, is provided by Udacity.
 More information about the data, which was initially taken from Kaggle, can be obtained from [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests displays the ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+This project displays the ability to operationalize a Python flask app - in a provided file, `app.py` — that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks

 The project goal is to operationalize a working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 This includes:

 * Test project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy the containerized application using Docker and make a prediction